 Let me reassure you, this is going to be one of the best decisions you’ve made as a technology leader.
-With the release of Drupal 8 in 2015, Drupal became a modern object oriented enterprise level content management framework that can help business organizations in its digital transformation initiatives.
+With the release of Drupal 8 in 2015, Drupal became a modern object-oriented enterprise-level content management framework that can help business organizations in their digital transformation initiatives.

-Drupal 9 comes with a lot of new features that helps all kinds of use cases a WebCMS needs to handle.
-Once you are in Drupal 9, you are in a strong base that will help your digital transformation initiatives in its long run.
-The strategic roadmap set for Drupal 9 is futereastic and you will see more and more features added to the Drupal core every 6 months as part of the innovation driven semantic versioning.
+Drupal 9 comes with a lot of new features that help all kinds of use cases a WebCMS needs to handle.
+Once you are in Drupal 9, you are in a strong base that will help your digital transformation initiatives in the long run.
+The strategic roadmap set for Drupal 9 is futuristic and you will see more and more features added to the Drupal core every 6 months as part of the innovation-driven semantic versioning.

 Here is the list of ongoing strategic initiatives (images and content from https://www.drupal.org/about/strategic-initiatives#drupal-9 can be taken)

 Drupal's default administration experience was last overhauled in Drupal 7; we're working to bring it into the modern age of design.

 Integrate with other systems, bring your content anywhere, display it as you wish.

 Updating a Drupal site can be difficult, time-consuming, and expensive.
 While implementing an automatic updates system is a difficult problem, and not without its risks, it is a problem that has been solved by other platforms, and that Drupal can address.